-McCook's initiative with Community Hospital serving as the backbone organization, has been successful at engaging more than 40 community leaders with different perspectives around four key pillars.
+McCook's initiative has been successful at engaging more than 40 community leaders with different perspectives around four key pillars.
 Their mission statement is to enhance the quality of life by creating a collaborative community that focuses on education, family, economic vitality, and health.
 Their values of excellence, inclusiveness and diversity, and collaboration have guided their initial members representing the hospital, economic development, chamber of commerce, agriculture and University of Nebraska-Lincoln Extension to expand to the schools, regional public health departments, community foundation, local banks, industry, churches, government, retail, and the media.

-"Our group is really proud of the foundation that we have set to this point.
-We are poised to use the momentum to achieve some really great things in our Communities of Excellence Journey" "At Community Hospital we are 'Leading the region to a healthier future' with our mission.
+"At Community Hospital we are 'Leading the region to a healthier future' with our mission.
 We've been able to get together with community partners through the Communities of Excellence Journey over the past few years to work on things that don't affect the hospital directly, but they affect our community greatly."